 Principal Investigator Responsibilities: After execution of the CTA, the Principal Investigator is fully responsible for understanding, knowing, and adhering to the terms of the CTA and must follow Good Clinical Practice (GCP) guidelines as well as any regulation related to human subject research protections.

-Principal Investigators are responsible for following the guidelines and SIU SOM policies when developing the study budget.
+Budgets and Funding: Principal Investigators are responsible for following the guidelines and SIU SOM policies when developing the study budget.
 All costs necessary to conduct the study, including salaries, fringe benefits, document storage costs, supplies, indirect costs, and pharmacy fees (when applicable) should be considered when determining the fixed per-patient amount.
 Sponsors usually use one of two options when presenting a budget.
 They may offer a certain amount per patient and ask that you work within that amount or they may ask you to formulate a budget for them.
 Regardless, it is the respective Principal Investigator’s responsibility to ensure that the amount agreed upon will adequately cover all costs associated with conducting a clinical trial.
 SIU CCR will review budgets and may provide assistance or advise study coordinators when negotiating the agreement with the sponsor; however, negotiating the budget is the responsibility of the Principal Investigator and study coordinator.
 SIU CCR will also evaluate the budget for compliance with indirect cost policies to ensure that your budget falls within institutional guidelines.
 Principal Investigators and/or their research coordinators may contact the SIU CCR for assistance with clinical trial budget development.

 Indirect Costs (F&A): The current negotiated indirect cost rate (ICR) for industry-sponsored clinical trials is 28%.
-The ICR is also known at the Facility and Administrative (F&A) rate.
+The ICR is also known as the Facility and Administrative (F&A) rate.
 The CCR will be responsible for ensuring that all indirect cost fees are appropriately included in the study budgets prior to contract execution.

 Fringe Benefits: When budgeting salary for investigator and staff time for the study, the budget must take into account both salary and fringe benefits.
-Fringe benefits are calculated based upon the total salary expense.
+Fringe benefits are calculated based on the total salary expense.
 Fringe benefits will be automatically deducted when salary is paid from a study account.
 Current SIU SOM fringe benefit rates.

-Springfield Committee for Research Involving Human Subjects (SCRIHS) Fees: Initial full board review of studies is $2,500.
+SIU Medicine IRB Fees: Initial full board review of studies is $2,500.
 Continuing review fees are $750.
 Sponsor-required protocol amendments are $500.
 These fees only apply to industry-sponsored clinical research.
 Fees will not be charged for Federal, non-profit foundations, or investigator-initiated studies.

 These institutional review board (IRB) fees should be included as a line item in the budget as an upfront, non-refundable item.
 All fees are the responsibility of the Principal Investigator.
 In the case when a sponsor requests or requires IRB review prior to contract execution, the Principal Investigator will need to obtain written confirmation from the sponsor that they will pay the IRB review fee even in the event the contract is not executed.

-Contracting Processing Fee: There is a contract processing fee of $500 which should be made payable upon execution of the CTA.
+Contract Processing Fee: There is a contract processing fee of $500 which should be made payable upon execution of the CTA.
 If a sponsor prefers to fold this fee into the non-refundable start-up fee that is acceptable but the Principal Investigator and/or coordinator should increase the fee accordingly with the knowledge that this fee will be taken out by SIU CCR.